Interviews with Poets & Writers

-Meg Medina discusses how culture intersects through the eyes of young people.
+Meg Median discusses how culture intersects through the eyes of young people.

 Sheryl Louise Rivett

-Sheryl Louise Rivett discusses relationships and medicine in her writing.
+Louise Rivett discusses relationships and medicine in her writing

 Tim Wendell discusses how perseverance of the underdog, group dynamics, and baseball all factor into his writing.